hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

     * Ensure network interfaces that are not used for PXE boot are disabled from BIOS to prevent PXE boot attempts from those devices.

+	* The seed VM, the baremetal systems, and the BMC (IPMI controller) for all baremetal systems must be on a common network.

     * If you have other DHCP servers on the same network as your system, you must ensure that the DHCP server does not hand out IP addresses to your physical nodes as they PXE boot.

     * The network interface intended as the bridge interface should be configured and working before running the installer.
 The installer creates a network bridge on the system running the installer, attaching the bridge interface to the network bridge.
 The installer uses the IP address of the bridge interface for the network bridge.